ads2280/global-git/README.md

-# global-git
+# 🌍 global-git

 > Because why should English speakers have all the fun?
+(Spoiler: they shouldn't)

-Finally, you can use Git commands in Spanish without your computer yelling at you.
+Finally, you can use Git commands in Spanish, French, Japanese, and even British English without your computer yelling at you in American.
 Born out of a side project during test runs and the revolutionary idea: "wait, is that actually possible?"

+Turns out it was.
+We're as surprised as you are.

 ## ¿Qué es esto?

 global-git is a wrapper that lets you use Git commands in multiple languages.
 That's it.
 That's the repo.
+We could've made it more complicated, but why?

 Want to `git cometer` instead of `git commit`?
 Now you can.
 Feel like doing a `git empujar` instead of `git push`?
 Go wild.
 Prefer to `git honour` your changes in proper British English?
-Jolly good!
+Absolutely smashing, old chap.

+Your monolingual coworkers will be confused.
+Your multilingual coworkers will be impressed.
+Your British coworkers will finally feel seen.

 ## Installation